puzpuzpuz/blog/cl9k7vhdi000009jsafb5goxa.md

 The original version of the map was non-generic, so you had to deal with unpleasant `interface{}` rituals in your code.
 When Go got a stable version of generics, [Viacheslav Poturaev](https://github.com/vearutop) [contributed](https://github.com/puzpuzpuz/xsync/pull/34) a generics-friendly version of the map, `xsync.MapOf`.
 This was a nice step forward, but it still supported `string` keys only.

 A few month ago, the library repo received a [pull request](https://github.com/puzpuzpuz/xsync/pull/46) from [Rob Mason](https://github.com/iamcalledrob).
 The goal was to allow arbitrary `comparable` types for keys while maintaining backwards compatibility.
-Since Golang doesn't expose the built-in hash functions (xsync uses a hack to access the hash function for `string` type, but it's tricky to access functions for other types), the hash function has to be provided by the user which isn't a big deal.
+Since Golang doesn't expose the built-in hash functions except for what's in the `hash/maphash` package, the hash function has to be provided by the user which isn't a big deal.
 The only problem was the layout of the data structure.

 Each bucket in the underlying hash table had the following structure: